Graduate application tips

 Here are a few things for you to consider before submitting your application:

 - Don't leave it to the last minute!
 We recommend preparing your application early to avoid unforeseen circumstances preventing you from submitting the best application that you can prepare.
 Check and meet the due date for submission of the application, Employment Suitability Questionnaire and traffic history.

 - We suggest that you structure your responses using the 'STAR' method (i.e. Situation / Task / Actions / Results).
-This is not the only way to prepare responses to selection criteria, but it does give you a framework to provide sufficiently detailed information.
+This is not the only way to prepare responses to government applications, but it does give you a framework to provide sufficiently detailed information.
 This allows the reader to determine whether your skillset is what they are looking to recruit.
 There are many resources online that explain use of the STAR method.

 - Check the formatting of your résumé.
 The document should be three pages maximum, without large blank spaces or oversized text.

 - Double check grammar and spelling in both your selection criteria responses and résumé, ensuring that you use Australian English.